-What makes Colorado stand out is the fact that sports betting only became legal on May 1 of this year.
+What makes Colorado sportsbooks stand out is the fact that they only became legal on May 1 of this year.
 May and June’s handle added up to $63.8 in the first two months of operation.
 The betting handle refers to the total amount of money wagered on sports.

 A sportsbook’s revenue relates to money it took in on that handle.
 Assuming a hold percentage of five percent, 55 percent of the total handle should closely match the total revenue for any specific time frame.